 Modification Ref No. UPSVLP Policy Amendment Reason/Justification PMM 01 INF6 Add the Manchester Airport Safeguarding Zone referred to in the policy.
-East of Borough.
-Consequential change as a result of proposed modification by Inspector.
-NB Updated in October 2023 in accordance with advice of Manchester Airport Group and to reflect Main and Minor Modifications
+Consequential change as a result of proposed modification by Inspectors.
+NB Updated in November 2023 in accordance with advice of Manchester Airport Group, to reflect Main and Minor Modifications and to colour code consultation zones to distinguish between 90 metres and 180 metres in height.